Advising

 When you are close to declaring an English major, please meet with the General English Advisor, Elle Starr, to discuss your desired emphasis, plan of study, and path towards graduation.
 This is a great opportunity to discuss any questions you have about your English emphasis.
 Students who have completed their major prerequisites will also have an opportunity to complete their declaration form (step 4) during this meeting.

-The General English Advisor's office hours are updated regularly and available on this page and on their staff profile (linked).
+The General English Advisor's office hours are updated regularly and available on this page (below).

 Prospective majors are strongly encouraged to meet with the General English Advisor early in the quarter, allowing ample time to declare prior to registration.
 Meetings and declarations may be limited 1 week prior to registration.